pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 ~~~~~~~~~~~~~~~~

 This is an optional section used for notes about the implementation of the
-algorithm.
-Or to document technical aspects of the function behavior.
+algorithm, or to document technical aspects of the function behavior.

 Feel free to skip it, unless you are familiar with the implementation of the
 algorithm, or you discover some counter-intuitive behavior while writing the